NachoConort/NachoConort/README.md

 #### I’m in my way to become Frontend Developer

-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning C#
 - 📫 How to reach me: nachoconort@gmail.com